To date, there are four (4) separate outbreaks linked to imported Maradol papayas from Mexico. Our lawyers are investigating these outbreaks.

 It is extremely important to sue every company that is responsible for Salmonella illnesses caused by eating papayas.
 Our law firm looks at growers, importers, distributors, retailers, restaurants, and others.
 Even though you are part of a larger outbreak, your lawsuit may involve one or more different businesses.
 For example, if you ate a papaya at a restaurant but the others did not, you will have a suit against the restaurant.

 It is also important to note that these are not generally class action lawsuits.
 This is because with class action suits the harm to each person suing has to be very, very similar.
 This is not the case with Salmonella outbreaks.
 Every person is uniquely sickened.
 We suggest you get a second opinion if a lawyer from another law firm tells you to join a class action.
-You can talk with Ryan and Brendan about this and how to protect your legal right to compensation: 1-888-377-8900 (toll free).
+You can talk with one of our Salmonella lawyers about this and how to protect your legal right to compensation: 1-888-377-8900 (toll-free).

 For more information, please see: “Salmonella Lawsuit: 5 Reasons to Sue Now.”